madgik/exareme2/documentation/algorithms-user-guide.md

 dimensions.
-Another benefit of tensors is that their data are stored in a contiguous block of memory (unlike `relations` where individual columns are contiguous) which result in better efficiency when used within frameworks like `numpy`, which makes heavy use of vectorization capabilities of the CPU.
+Another benefit of tensors is that their data are stored in a contiguous block of memory (unlike `relations` where individual columns are contiguous) which result in better efficiency when used within frameworks like `numpy`, which makes heavy use of the vectorization capabilities of the CPU.

 ##### `literal()`